University Signage (Policy 9100)

 2. Policy Statement

-Boise State University is committed to best practices in the design and placement of signage on its property to enhance the University’s visual identity and the campus experience, and ensure ease of public access to and on the University campus.
-The goal is to place as few signs as necessary, each with clear and consistent graphics, typography, and message.
+Boise State University is committed to best practices in the design and placement of signage on its property to enhance the University’s visual identity and the campus experience and to ensure ease of public access both to and while on the University campus.

 3.1 Exterior Signage